bioDS/Centroid-Code/README.md

 ## Additional dependencies

-Some funcitons use R and the following packages need to be installed:
+Some functions use R and the following packages should be installed:
 `
 beautier,
 ape,